zion-sati/EffinDOM/README.md

 | `@effindomv2/create-fui-as-app` | MIT |

 The runtime is MIT — use it freely.
-The SDKs are AGPL because I'm a solo maintainer with a young family.
+The SDKs are AGPL because I'm a solo maintainer with a young family, building this at night.
+I'm asking for funding to hire a contributor and keep this sustainable.
 If you're building something commercial, there's a license for that.
 It's how this stays alive.